A Unified Approach to Analysis and Design of Denoising Markov Models: Denoising Markov Models

-In the denoising Markov model context, \cref{lem:alpha} matches the form of the generalized Doob's $h$-transform, where the generator being perturbed is the true backward generator $\cev \gL_t$, with the density ratio $\eta_t$ playing the role of the function $h$ and the function $\lambda$ chosen such that the transformed process is conservative, as suggested in~\cref{thm:doob}.
-Therefore, as Doob's $h$-transform aims to reweight the path measure of the Markov process towards certain desired events with applications in rare event simulations and transition path sampling~\citep{chetrite2015nonequilibrium}, \cref{lem:alpha} may be interpreted as a reweighting of the path measure of the true backward process towards the estimated backward process and \emph{vice versa}, with the density ratio $\eta_t$ acting as the reweighting factor.
+In particular, the approximate backward process may be viewed as a path-space reweighting of the true backward process, with the density ratio $\eta_t$ acting as the reweighting factor.
 When this reweighting is trivial (\emph{i.e.}, $\eta_t = 1$), the estimated backward generator $\gK_t$ coincides with the true backward generator $\cev \gL_t$.

-This key observation motivates the change-of-measure theorem, which provides a quantitative measure of the perturbation between the estimated backward generator $\gK_t$ and the true backward generator $\cev \gL_t$ in terms of a variational form of the density ratio $\eta_t$.
+This observation leads directly to the following change-of-measure identity, which provides a quantitative measure of the perturbation between the estimated backward generator $\gK_t$ and the true backward generator $\cev \gL_t$ in terms of a variational form of the density ratio $\eta_t$.
 The perturbation should originally involve $\cev \gL_t$ (\emph{cf.}~\cref{thm:change_of_measure_app}) as in~\cref{eq:doob} when perturbing $\gL$ but thanks to \cref{thm:time_reversal}, it can be rewritten in terms of the forward generator $\gL_t$ as follows: \begin{theorem}[Change of Measure, Informal Version of \cref{cor:change_of_measure}] Under certain regularity conditions on $\eta_t$ (\cref{ass:regularity_alpha}), there exists a probability measure $\sQ$ absolutely continuous to the original probability measure $\P$ with the Radon-Nikodym derivative satisfying that

 under which the time-reversal process $(\cev x_t)_{t\in[0, T]}$ is governed by the generator $\gK_t$, where the expectation is taken over the forward process $(x_t)_{t\in[0, T]}$. \end{theorem} We will omit the subscript $\P$ indicating the expectation over the forward process $(x_t)_{t\in[0, T]}$ in the following discussion for brevity.
 The result in~\cref{thm:change_of_measure} directly yields error bounds for generative models in terms of KL divergence, as shown by the following corollary by applying the data-processing inequality and the chain rule of KL divergence: \begin{corollary} The following error bound holds for the denoising Markov model: